 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

 , or stomach flu, is an infection of the stomach and intestines.
 Gastroenteritis is caused by bacteria, parasites, or viruses.
-Rotavirus is the most common cause of gastroenteritis in children.
+Rotavirus is one of the most common cause of gastroenteritis in children.

 Common symptoms include the following: